Culture and landscape

 Personal expenses at the market or during free time

-The route offers spectacular views of the Famara cliffs and the Chinijo Archipelago, in an area where nature and tradition remain in perfect balance.
+The route unfolds in an open landscape with views over the Risco de Famara and the Chinijo Archipelago, where landscape and tradition remain in balance.

 Guided tour with a local interpreter